lionlai1989/data-structures-and-algorithms/README.md

 * 2.0.0
     * Continue this course in 2023 and aim to understand EVERYTHING.
 * 1.0.0
-    * Finish first four courses in 2016, but didn't continue till the end.
+    * Finish first three courses in 2016, but didn't continue till the end.

 ## License